Patricia Averbach

 Patricia Averbach, a Cleveland native, is the former director of the Chautauqua Writers’ Center in Chautauqua, New York.

-Dreams of Drowning, a work of magical realism set in vintage Toronto will be released by Bedazzled Ink in February of 2024
+Dreams of Drowning, a work of magical realism set in vintage Toronto was released by Bedazzled Ink in February of 2024.

 Averbach’s second novel, Resurrecting Rain, the contemporary story of a woman who loses her house but finds her home, was released by Golden Antelope Press in 2020.